-Exercise 1.4 Choosing a university major
+Choosing a university major

-You have just enrolled in a course in business at the Western University in Perth.
+You have just enrolled in a course in business at the Western University.
 There are several specialty areas, one of which you must choose - accounting, business law, economics, finance, management, marketing, information systems.
 The choice you make is important as it will affect your future; hence, you must give careful thought to this decision.

-- A. Identify two possible specialty areas in business that interest you. - B. Set down your goals and personal preferences in selecting a business major.
-Identify the factors which will help you make this decision, and specify the factors which are most important to you. - C. Establish a set of criteria which must be met before making a decision about your appropriate specialty area. - D. Determine the sources of information you will need to make such a decision.
+- (a) Identify two possible specialty areas in a business that interests you. - (b) Set down your goals and personal preferences in selecting a business major.
+Identify the factors which will help you make this decision, and specify the factors which are most important to you. - (c) Establish a set of criteria which must be met before making a decision about your appropriate specialty area. - (d) Determine the sources of information you will need to make such a decision.
+(LO6)